Capitals start with a whimper, and it gets worse in 5-1 loss to Wild

 The Capitals played a bit better in the second period but conceded another goal 13:07 in when Eriksson Ek slid an unsecured puck under Vanecek’s pads.
 That made the score 3-0, and the groans from the crowd grew louder.

 Most of the frustration might have been focused on Vanecek, who has allowed nine goals in his past two games.
-Washington opted to not trade for a veteran goaltender at the mid-March trade deadline and instead stuck with the inexperienced duo of Vanecek and Ilya Samsonov.
-With both struggling, Washington could be facing another first-round playoff exit — if it holds onto its positioning as the second wild-card team in the Eastern Conference.
+Washington opted not to trade for a veteran goaltender at the mid-March trade deadline and instead stuck with the inexperienced duo of Vanecek and Ilya Samsonov.
+With both struggling, the team could be facing another first-round playoff exit — if it holds on to its positioning as the second wild-card team in the Eastern Conference.

 One positive for the Capitals is that they are getting healthier.
 Trevor van Riemsdyk and Nic Dowd both returned Sunday from injuries suffered March 18 against Carolina.
-Van Riemsdyk provides another anchor for a Capitals blue line that has struggled in recent games.
+Van Riemsdyk provides another anchor for a blue line that has struggled in recent games.

-Here’s what else to know about the Capitals’ loss to the Wild:
+Here’s what else to know about the Capitals’ loss:

 Larsson debuts

-After the Capitals acquired Johan Larsson at the trade deadline, he finally made his Capitals debut against the Wild.
-Larsson had sports hernia surgery in early February and was still on injured reserve when the Capitals traded for him two weeks ago.
+The Capitals acquired Johan Larsson at the trade deadline, and he finally made his debut against the Wild.
+Larsson had sports hernia surgery in early February and was on injured reserve when Washington traded for him two weeks ago.

 Larsson slotted in on the fourth line next to Dowd and Hathaway.
 The Capitals are hoping Larsson will fill Carl Hagelin’s defensive-focused role on that line.
 Hagelin, who had eye surgery in early March, is still progressing and has been around the team in recent weeks.
 He is out indefinitely.

-Larsson is a two-way player that can play wing or center.
+Larsson is a two-way player who can play wing or center.
 His first shift came after the Capitals were already down 2-0.

 “I thought he was good,” Capitals Coach Peter Laviolette said.
 “He works hard.
 He competes.
 It’s hard to get a good evaluation on a game like tonight, but I thought he played good.”